Mountain goat: Diet

-Lifecycle and mating
+Life cycle and mating

 In the wild, mountain goats usually live 12 to 15 years, with their lifespans limited by the wearing down of their teeth.
 In zoos, however, they can live for 16-20 years.

 Mountain goats reach sexual maturity at about 30 months.
 Nannies in a herd undergo synchronized estrus in late October through early December, at which time females and males participate in a mating ritual.
 Mature billies stare at nannies for long periods, dig rutting pits, and fight each other in showy (though occasionally dangerous) scuffles.
 Nannies often ignore young billies, who try to participate but are discounted in favor of older partners.
 Both females and males usually mate with multiple individuals during breeding season, although some billies try to keep other males away from certain nannies.
 After the breeding season is over, females and males move away from each other.
 Nannies form loose-knit nursery groups of up to 50 animals.
-The adult billies leave, often alone or with two-three other billies.
+The adult billies leave, often alone or with two or three other billies.

 Kids are born in the spring (late May or early June) after a six-month gestation period.
 Nannies give birth, usually to a single offspring, after moving to an isolated ledge; post partum, they lick the kid dry and ingest the placenta.
 Kids weigh a little over 3 kg at birth and begin to run and climb (or attempt to do so) within hours.
 Although lactation is mostly finished at one month, kids follow their mothers closely for the first year of life (or until the nanny gives birth again, if this does not occur the next breeding season); nannies protect their young by leading them out of danger, standing over them when faced by predators, and positioning themselves below their kids on steep slopes to stop freefalls.